Research Group "Planetary Plasma Environment" PPE

 We study the interaction of surfaces/atmospheres/exospheres of planets or moons with the surrounding plasma (solar wind or magnetosphere) in detail.

-Currently the following research topics are studied in detail:
+Currently the following research topics are being studied in detail:

 - Investigation of neutral and charged particle populations in the vicinity of Mercury, Venus, Earth, Mars, Jupiter, and Saturn based on available data sets.